At Epicrispr, we are building the world’s most expansive therapeutic pipeline based on the science of epigenetic engineering.

 There is currently no cure for FSHD.
 The standard of care requires a team of specialists who can only manage symptoms, highlighting the unmet need for a transformative therapy.
 Therefore, Epicrispr can target re-methylating the D4Z4 region and suppressing DUX4 expression to prevent further muscle cell death.

-Other therapeutic area
+Other

 Key